 The SLG Notes bear interest at the rate of 7.5% per annum and are convertible at the option of each Purchaser into shares of the Company's common stock at a conversion price of \$15.00 per share (the "SLG Conversion Price").
 Upon written notice to the Company, the holders of the SLG Notes have the right to exchange all or any portion of the principal and accrued and unpaid interest under each such note for shares of the Company's common stock at the SLG Conversion Price.
 Additionally, subject to certain restrictions, the Company can force conversion of each SLG Note into shares of its common stock if, following the second anniversary of the issuance of the SLG Notes, such shares trade at a 40% premium to the SLG Conversion Price for at least 20 trading days in any consecutive 30 trading day period.
 The entire principal balance of each SLG Note is due and payable five years following its issuance and the Company may repay the principal balance of each SLG Note in shares of its common stock or cash.
-All of the shares issuable upon conversion of the SLG Agreements include certain affirmative and negative covenants relating to the Company's operations, including, among others, a prohibition on the Company's declaration or payment of any dividends or distributions with respect to its capital stock, except for those payable solely with the Company's common stock, without the prior consent of a majority of the holders of the outstanding SLG Notes.
-The SLG Agreements also provide for customary events of default which, if any of them occurs, would permit or require the principal of, and accrued interest on, the SLG Agreements and occurred as of December 31, 2015.
+All of the shares issuable upon conversion of the SLG Notes have been registered for resale by their holders pursuant to a registration statement that has been filed with and declared effective by the Securities and Exchange Commission.
+The SLG Agreements include certain affirmative and negative covenants relating to the Company's operations, including, among others, a prohibition on the Company's declaration or payment of any dividends or distributions with respect to its capital stock, except for those payable solely with the Company's common stock, without the prior consent of a majority of the holders of the outstanding SLG Notes.
+The SLG Agreements also provide for customary events of default which, if any of them occurs, would permit or require the principal of, and accrued interest on, the SLG Notes to become, or to be declared, due and payable.
+No events of default under the SLG Notes had occurred as of December 31, 2015.